-The following Private Client guidance note Produced in partnership with Dorothy Kellas of Gilson Gray LLP provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Dorothy Kellas of Gilson Gray LLP provides comprehensive and up to date legal information covering:

 Forthcoming changes: On 31 January 2018, the Scottish government launched a consultation on a possible reform of the Adults with Incapacity (Scotland) Act 2000 .
 The proposals are intended to modernise the legislation, improve the extent to which it empowers disabled adults and simplify some of the more complex processes within the current law.
 The consultation closed on 30 April 2018 and the findings are being reviewed.
 For more information, see Adults with Incapacity ( Scotland ) Act 2000 Proposals for Reform.